tuongtranngoc/tuongtranngoc.github.io/_posts/2026-02-07-Claude-Code-In-Action.md

 #### Thinking and Planning mode

-**Planning mode**

-For more complex tasks that require extensive research across your codebase, you can enable Planning Mode.
+**Planning mode**: For more complex tasks that require extensive research across your codebase, you can enable Planning Mode.
 This feature makes Claude do thorough exploration of your project before implementing changes.

 Claude will:
 1. Read more files in your project